Department Lead: Nicole Poulin and Barbara Knitter

 - Leadership: This class is open to students who are highly motivated to improve their leadership skills by their involvement in school activities and events, student government, student and staff recognition programs, and other forms of service that benefit the students and staff of Thomas Russell Middle School.
 Leadership skills are developed through lessons on goal setting, communication, decision-making, leadership styles, and parliamentary procedures.

-- String Orchestra: You must have at least one year of experience to join.
+- Orchestra 7th and 8th: You must have at least one year of experience to join.
 There are 3 levels of this class for all strings (violin, viola, cello, bass).
 Piano players are encouraged to also learn a string instrument and should contact Ms. Poulin, firstname.lastname@example.org for more information.
 CLICK HERE for more info and to sign up.

 - Quest: Quest for Success is a year-long elective class with lessons in basic hand-sewing skills, beginning cooking and baking, recycling for a better world, awareness of the deaf culture with an introduction into American sign language.
 Other areas that may be covered, but not limited to, are improving study habit skills, interpersonal relationships and improving higher thinking skills.